nicoolaro/Home-Assistant/README.md

 Network:
 - Mikrotik HAP lite2 and DD-WRT on an old TP-Link as routers.

-- Sonoff basic x 3
+- Sonoff basic x 3 #flashed with EspHome https://esphome.io/devices/sonoff_basic.html
 - Broadlink RM Mini
 - Scripts for Kodi and various light/videos, on Kodi as an ambient experience
 - Google home mini
 - Telegram as a way of providing notifications to the phone